You are here

 An oral history project was recommended in two Senate Community Affairs References Committee reports Lost Innocents: Righting the Record - Report on Child Migration (August 2001) and Forgotten Australians - A report on Australians who experienced institutional or out-of-home care as children (August 2004).
-This oral history project has received funding from the Commonwealth Department of Families, Housing, Community Services and Indigenous Affairs.
+This oral history project received funding from the Commonwealth Department of Families, Housing, Community Services and Indigenous Affairs.

 Is the Library collecting other materials?